 - MOMables offers weekly lunch meal plans that are almost always real food (and really adaptable if not).
 Get a free week when you sign up for the newsletter, which is one of my personal favorites to read).

-- The Healthy Lunch Box is still on launch week sale for 35% off (through Thursday, 8/29) – 45 recipes and over 100 other resources for lunch packing ideas, plus efficiency tips, waste-free tips, and secrets to packing a sandwich-free lunch, if you’re cutting down on (or cutting out) bread for whatever reason.
+- The Healthy Lunch Box has 45 recipes and over 100 other resources for lunch packing ideas, plus efficiency tips, waste-free tips, and secrets to packing a sandwich-free lunch, if you’re cutting down on (or cutting out) bread for whatever reason.

 Don’t Forget to Have Fun

 With so much to think about keeping your kids learning, nourished, and probably buzzing around to a bunch of after-school activities too, it’s easy to lose sight of the joy of family life.
 I highly encourage you to have a routine of connecting with each other, whether it’s a commitment to family dinners, a tradition you have at the table that keeps everyone talking, or night prayers all together.

 I also encourage you (and myself!) to occasionally surprise your kids with something out of the ordinary and fun.
 Since food is my thing, I did it with silly meals this summer (pancakes, muffins) and try to think of other ways to have fun with food.